 After five years as a worker in the world, I mustered up the courage to go back to school.
 Thankfully, I’d learned to advocate for myself over the years and was able to work my way through college.
 I was in graduate school when I finally experienced the type of learning that helped me to excel and regain my love of learning.
 The NYC Leadership Academy integrated theory and practice in ways that we need to consider as a model for secondary education.
 We spent time in classes learning theory with our peers and facilitators and even more time in school settings applying the theory to the reality of the principalship.
 My experience at the Leadership Academy helped me to find my leadership voice and vision for equity.

 The integrated model allowed me to be prepared when I became the founding principal of Pathways College Preparatory School.
 Our goal was for all students to graduate prepared for entrance and success into college.
 Our students did not write papers, they published essays and short stories akin to what real writers produce for their readers.
 They learned how to use algebra to solve real-world problems.
 They conducted scientific experiments and research.
 This balance is the key to college AND career readiness.

 College and career readiness is about more than standards.
 It’s about equity and access for all.

 Michele Shannon, Ed.L.D.

-Michele serves as the Vice President of District Leadership Services at the NYC Leadership Academy.
+Michele serves as Executive Vice President of Client Services & Programs.
 She has spent her life dedicated to public education as a lever for equity and social change.